Index

 == | Checks if both operands are equal. | (A == B ) returns false |

 > | Checks if the value on the left is greater than the one on the right.
-If it is, the result is true. | ( A > B ) returns true |
+If so, it returns true. | ( A > B ) returns true |

 < | Checks if the value on the left is less than the one on the right.
-If it is, the result is true. | ( A < B ) returns false |
+If so, it returns true. | ( A < B ) returns false |

->= | Checks if the value on the left is greater than or equal to the one on the right.
-If it is, the result is true. | ( A > B ) returns true |
+>= | Checks if the value on the left is greater than or equal to the right.
+If so, it returns true. | ( A >= B ) returns true |

 <= | Checks if the value on the left is less than or equal to the one on the right.
-If it is, the result is true. | ( A < B ) returns false |
+If so, it returns true. | ( A <= B ) returns false |

-!= | Checks if both values are different.
-If they are, it returns true. | ( A != B ) returns true |
+!= | Checks whether both values are equal or not.
+If they are not equal, returns true. | ( A != B ) returns true |

 2.3 - Logical operators